skybert/skybert-net/src/linux/debian/debian-on-thinkpad-x1.md

 However, having the mouse button under the space bar is *so* much more convenient, so this is something that had to be remedied.
-The [bug has been fixed in Linux 4.0](https://bugs.freedesktop.org/show_bug.cgi?id=88609), so I'll jus have to wait till it arrives in Debian testing or unstable (my days of compiling the kernel myself are over 😃)
+The [bug has been fixed in Linux 4.0](https://bugs.freedesktop.org/show_bug.cgi?id=88609), so I'll just have to wait till it arrives in Debian testing or unstable (my days of compiling the kernel myself are over 😃)

 ```